MugilanGN/Krunker-AimAssist/README.md

 # V2:

 Instead of looking for the usernames, the strategy has shifted to finding the healthbars, due to their consistent width and height for all players, and their scaling effect at distances.
-This version faces far less detection issues due to the red nature of enemy healthbars, but the green color of teammate healthbar's.
+This version faces far less detection issues due to the red nature of enemy healthbars, but the green color of teammate healthbars.
 Improvements include:

   - Teammate detection, therefore it no longer tracks teammates in Deathmatch and Hardpoints